feugy/melodie/README.md

       ```
    1. `Media service › triggerAlbumsEnrichment › retries album with no cover but at least one restriced provided`
       Is a 1ms difference in expected `processedEpoch`
+   1. `TracksQueue component › given a list of tracks › clears tracks queue`
+      The list items are still visible after clear (probably because of the animation)
+   1. `AddToPlaylist component › given some playlists › saves new playlist with all tracks`
+      The dropdown menu is still visible (probably because of the animation)

 ## Configuring logs